British Bus Companies

 When this became a joint venture between Comfort DelGro and Stagecoach, I began to have concerns about undesirable results such as a certain lack of responsiveness to demand, changes in contracts and the outbreak of bus wars.
 Since then, things have settled down with innovations like Citylink Gold coming on stream.
 After all, it remains the coach company that operates many of the express bus services between major Scottish towns and cities, blessing Scotland with a decent network of express coach services.
 Even so, you do have to watch out for eccentricities in some of the timetables, especially with destinations in the Scottish Highlands.

 If you need to get between Fort William and destinations such as Mallaig, Morvern and Ardnamurchan, then this family-owned firm could be conveying you.
 Service frequencies are such that it’s best not to bet on a day trip but go for the multi-day option instead.
 Nevertheless, that’s only what this part of Scotland deserves.
+More recently, they also became the main operator around Lochaber too, and those service frequencies are far better, meaning that some day trips are possible there unlike other places that they serve.

 Numerous bus services in Powys and Shropshire are operated by this family business, and they could have a use for getting to and from walks along the Offa’s Dyke Path national trail.
 Many are operated on council contracts and there are express services offered on a commercial basis too.
 Service frequency can vary, so it is best to check timetables before you travel.
 Aside from the bus service work, private hire, driver training and vehicle maintenance all form part of their diversified operations.